-I’ve got a great tutorial for a Little House on the Prairie Bonnet to share today.
-I made this costume as part of my daughter’s Laura Ingalls Wilder costume for her biography fair last year, but since it’s also perfect for a Halloween costume, I wanted to go ahead and get the tutorial posted!
+I’ve got a great bonnet tutorial for a Little House on the Prairie Pioneer costume to share today.
+I made this costume as part of my daughter’s Laura Ingalls Wilder costume for her biography fair last year, but it’s also perfect as a pioneer costume or even a Halloween costume!

 I suggested she should be a zombie from the 1800’s, that way she could still wear the Little House on the Prairie outfit, but after a bit more thought I decided to not zombify this costume and just donate it to the school instead.